Kolmården Wildlife Park: Animals

 The zoo houses two Indian elephants given to the King of Sweden by Thailand.
-Kolmården Wildlife Park has the only gorillas, bottle-nosed dolphins, bush dogs, addax antelopes, oryx antelopes, Indian elephants, takin, Grévy's zebras, dholes, and ibex in Sweden.
+Kolmården Wildlife Park has the only gorillas, bottle-nosed dolphins, bush dogs, addax antelopes, oryx antelopes, Indian elephants, takin, Grévy's zebras and ibex in Sweden.

-The park has 11 dolphins : Nephele (F), Ariel (F), Lyra (F), Luna (F), David (M), Fenah (F), Pärma (F), Peach (F), Finn (M), Alana (F) and Neptun (M).
+The park has 11 dolphins: Nephele (F), Ariel (F), Lyra (F), Luna (F), David (M), Fenah (F), Pärma (F), Peach (F), Finn (M), Alana (F) and Neptun (M).

-Deadly accidents
+Incidents

-During the years when public cars were allowed to drive through the Safari, occasionally people would step out from their cars to get better pictures, and in 1981 a man who left his car in the lion enclosure was killed by lions.
+During the years when public cars were allowed to drive through the Safari, visitors would occasionally step out from their vehicles in order to get better pictures.
+In July 1982 a man exited his car in the lion enclosure and was killed by the lions.

-1991 elephant keeper Robert Nilsson was killed by the elephant Putschie, who probably had no intention to kill Nilsson, who was bringing four elephants from the enclosure to their stable.
-Unfortunately Nilsson was walking beside the "train" of elephants on the wrong side, between the elephants and the wall to the antelope stables, when the lead elephant Donkey suddenly turned around and attacked the second elephant Putschie, who crushed Robert Nilsson on the wall, when she was pushed by Donkey.
+In 1991, elephant keeper Robert Nilsson was leading four elephants from their enclosure to their stable, when he was crushed to death.
+As Nilsson was walking in between the elephants and a wall, the lead elephant "Donkey" suddenly turned around and attacked "Putschie", another elephant.
+Putschie was in turn pushed into Nilsson, pinning him against the wall.
+The event is thought to be an accident.